mrjex/ripgrep-operator/README.md

 2. Run `./scripts/setup/setup-environment.sh`

 Depending on your setup, you might need to manage a separate directory (a clone of the mounted one) in the virtual machine to bypass strict Linux permissions.
-If that's the case, simply run `./scripts/dev-lifecycle/sync-dir.sh`
+If that's the case, you can use `./scripts/dev-lifecycle/sync-dir.sh` and `scripts/dev-lifecycle/get-snap-packages.sh` to sync directories and manage standalone Snap package CLIs.

 3. Run `./scripts/dev-lifecycle/deploy-charm.sh X` where *X* is the number of the previous Juju model revision to be cleaned before launching the new revision.
 If no previous revisions exist (i.e if it's your first time running the operator) you don't need to pass any arguments